iernie/CheckUsage/README.md

 To add the script to check once a day simply type *crontab -e* and add the line *0 11 \* \* \* /bin/checkusage.sh* to use the script at 11 o'clock each day.
 Remember to restart cron by typing */etc/init.d/cron -restart*

+Since version 1.1.x checkusage now makes a file with the date of the last chagne, so the script can now be run more frequent without it changing the mac each time it checks.
+So a crontab could look like *\*\\15 \* \* \* \* /bin/checkusage.sh* to run it every 15th minute.

 ## Configurations
 * LIMIT is the limit you don't want your network usage to exceed.
 Based on LIMITSTR for unit.
 * LIMISTR is the unit of which the limit should be in (eg. GiB, MiB, KiB).